diegotty/obsidian_vault/year 3, semester 1/cybersecurity/03 - authentication.md

 - *biometrics*: something the individual is (fingerprint, iris, face)
 - *dynamic biometrics*: something the individual does (voice pattern, handwriting, typing rhythm (*keystroke dynamics*), walking style (*gait recognition*))
 *multifactor authentication* (the use of more than one authentication means) is advised
+## assurance leves for user authentication
+an organization can choose from a range of authentication technologies, based on the *degree of condifence in identity proofing* and authentication processes the three levels of *identity assurane levels* (*IAL*)  are:
+- *IAL 1*: no need to link the applicant to a specific real-life identity
+- *IAL 2*: provides evidene for the